Ngara, Nairobi

-Ngara is a commercial and residential suburb in the city of Nairobi.
+Ngara is a commercial and residential suburb of Nairobi.
 Located within the larger Starehe Sub-county, it is approximately 1.7 km northeast of Nairobi's central business district along Muranga Road.

 Location

 Ngara is located approximately 1.7 km northeast of Nairobi's central business district, within the sub-county of Starehe.
-It is divided into Ngara East and Ngara West.
-Murang'a Road divides the two.
+It is divided into two Ngara East and Ngara West by Murang'a Road.
 It is located south of Parklands; west of Pangani; north of Kariokor.

 Overview

 In the early 20th century, Ngara and the southern parts of Parklands were the formal settlement for the Asian community that came to British East Africa to assist in the railway construction.
 However, Ngara especially Ngara East, has changed over the years and it's become ethnically diverse, with affordable housing for the low-middle to low-income earners, especially students.

 Ngara has transformed into a high-density suburb with a number of high-rise flats coming up as well the national and city government launching affordable housing in the area.
 Ngara Civil Servant Housing, Ngara Housing Project, as well as the neighbouring suburb's Pangani Housing Project.
 The government is demolishing low-rise structures and replacing with the taller structures that can hold more housing units, an effort to curb the housing deficit in the city.

+Its current representative in the Nairobi County Assembly is Hon.
+Mwaura Chege.